VMBlakelock/saute-and-skewers-greekfood/README.md

 - Saute & Skewers is a functional website.
 It allows simple usage to provide a great way to add and share content.

-- It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python, Flask and connects to a MongoDB in order to do this.
+- It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Flask.
+It is deployed to a MongoDB database.

 - There is a clear brand that draws users and entices interactions.

-- Users who discover Saute & Skewers, easily grasps its concept - how it works and what it's output is.
+- Users who discover Saute & Skewers, easily grasps it's concept - how it works and what it's output is.

 - Saute & Skewers has the potential of not only being a content sharing site, it could potentially become a business site.
-Adding a few addtional features and marketing the site, Saute & Skewers could generate revenues.
+Adding a few addtional features and marketing the site well could mean Saute & Skewers could generate revenues.

 - During research there where other sites found that had the same concept, although the Greek aspect was minimal.